Periodic monopoles and difference modules: Preliminary

-For any $k>0$, we have $b_k>0$ such that the following holds:
+For any $k>0$, there exists $b_k>0$ such that the following holds:

 We also have $g=O(|w|^N)$ for some $N>0$.
 By Lemma \ref{lem;17.10.25.50}, we obtain $g=O\bigl(|w|^{-k}\bigr)$ for any $k$.
-Then, we obtain the first claim by using the elliptic regularity.
+Then, we obtain the first claim by using Lemma \ref{lem;21.9.13.20} below.
 We obtain the second claim by using a similar argument with Lemma \ref{lem;17.10.7.300}.